Bicycle Network: Good Design Guides

 Groom St, Clifton Hill

-Bicycle advisory logos are used to indicate a local bike route using a quiet local street.
+Bicycle advisory logos are used to indicate a local bike route using a quiet local street with angled and parallel car parking.

 Wide kerbside lane marking, Victoria St, Richmond.
 The wide kerbside lane markings are only visible during peak hours when parking is not allowed.
 The markings are hard to see amongst the parking lanes and do little to encourage less confident riders.